noodnood/DW--concentration/README.md

 # DW -concentration

-enter 'end'when making a selection to skip to end
+enter 'end' when making a selection to skip to end